2019 Charles Schwab Challenge

 Charles Schwab is honored to help continue the tradition of this historic tournament, the longest running event on the PGA TOUR still held at its original site.
 Our company takes pride in supporting the communities where we live and work.
 Our roots in the area date back to 1977 when we opened our first local branch in Dallas.
 Today, we employ more than 4,000 people across the state.
 Each of us are inspired by those who work hard, overcome challenges and pursue their dreams.

 Peter Greenley, Charles Schwab & Co

-Photos of the Champion’s Prize
+Photos and Videos of the Champion’s Prize

 Charles Schwab has been challenging the status quo in the financial services industry on behalf of investors since 1973.
 Now, as the title sponsor of the Charles Schwab Challenge — a PGA TOUR event that has challenged the world’s top shot-makers for 73 years — the company is celebrating that “challenger spirit” by unveiling a one-of-a-kind prize for the champion of this year’s event: a restored 1973 Dodge Challenger.